decretist/Dissertation/Chapter1/school-faculty-university.md

 owe the content of the *Decretum* to Gratian, but its form to his students.**

-The *Decretum* was a product of the schools, but became the outstanding textbook of the brief age of the faculties of canon law.
+The *Decretum* was a product of the schools but became the outstanding textbook of the brief age of the faculties of canon law.
 Faculties came into being as an institutional response to a new problem raised by standardized classes taught from standardized textbooks: what